thorchain/Resources/Whitepapers/THORChain/Cryptoeconomics.md

 Since the consensus is a BFT algorithm, it is fault tolerant to a maximum of (N/3 -1) byzantine validators.
 Since the validators require stake, and assuming that 100% of the circulating supply can be staked, the network is optimally secure if more than 67% of the supply is locked, since a byzantine actor would not be able to purchase enough tokens to take over (N/3 -1) of the validator slots.
 Since the only way to incentivise the locking up of tokens (take them out of circulating supply) in typical BFT networks is via validator bonding, typical BFT networks make efforts to incentivise the locking of at least 67% of the tokens.

-Cosmos’ proposed design is to target a 67% threshold in order to achieve optimal security by coupling emission with the proportion staked.
-If below 67% then inflation is driven to 20%, if above 67%, then it is driven to 2%.
-We look to compare this with THORChain’s proposed design of a flat 5% emission to validators.
+[Cosmos’ proposed design](https://blog.cosmos.network/economics-of-proof-of-stake-bridging-the-economic-system-of-old-into-the-new-age-of-blockchains-3f17824e91db) is to target a 67% threshold in order to achieve optimal security by coupling emission with the proportion staked.
+If below 67% then inflation is driven to 20%, if above 67%, then it is driven to 7%.
+We look to compare this with THORChain’s proposed design of a flat 2-5% emission to validators.

 ### Staking and Asset Security

 THORChain must not only achieve optimal network security (protection from byzantine actors) but it must also achieve ideal asset security to protect its cross-chain bridges that will be holding external assets.
 By design, THORChain’s bridges are permissionless and opt-in to validators in order to protect the network from censorship and oppression.
-Additionally, it is not possible to involve full network security on the bridges due to limitations on external bridges (Bitcoin multi-signatures, as an example, is currently hard-limited to a maximum of 16 participants, far lower than the number of validators securing THORChain).
+Additionally, it is not possible to involve full network security on the bridges due to limitations on external bridges (as an example, [Bitcoin multi-signatures have limitations around 15](https://bitcoin.stackexchange.com/questions/23893/what-are-the-limits-of-m-and-n-in-m-of-n-multisig-addresses/28092), far lower than the number of validators securing THORChain).

 Thus instead of hard security guarantees, the bridging protocol uses economic incentives to ensure that the assets held on bridges are always safe.
 Safety in this case is determined by enforcing a net economic loss on an attacking actor, and the safety threshold is the degree between potential gain and potential loss.
 Achieving ideal asset security is defined as ensuring that the value of stake bonded by the set of validators guarding a bridge is always twice as high than the value of the assets held on the bridge.